 NB The guidance for SL/HoD should identify and address any areas where tutors might require clarification on any aspect of the lesson.

-NB SL/HoD should ask tutors to plan for their teaching as they go through the PD session encountered during implementation in the classroom.
+NB SL/HoD should ask tutors to plan for their teaching as they go through the PD session e.g.